DudhiData/ccf-documentation/Microfluidic_Chip_Demo/My First Microfluidic Chip.md

 ##### Ports

-Ports are weird.
-You need them for the chip to function.
+Ports do not need to be put in the mask.
+We can punch these after with a mm punch.